meteor/meteor/v3-docs/v3-migration-docs/breaking-changes/call-x-callAsync.md

 - setTimeout or setImmediate
 - indexedDB
 - web workers
-- any other web api that schedules macrotasks
+- any other async web api's that wait on macrotasks
 - Using these API's could allow other code to run before the async stub finishes.

 If one of these API's are used, a warning will be shown in the console: